CLIPErase: Efficient Unlearning of Visual-Textual Associations in CLIP: Experiments Setting

-\textbf{Settings:} For CIFAR-100, we randomly select one class as the forget set.
-The model is trained for 50 epochs with a batch size of 32, using Adam and an initial learning rate of $1 \times 10^{-6}$.
-The loss weights are set to $\lambda_1 = \lambda_2 = \lambda_3 = 1$.
+For CIFAR-100, we randomly select one or multiple classes as the forget set.
+The model is trained for 20 epochs with a batch size of 16, using Adam and an initial learning rate of $1 \times 10^{-6}$.
+The loss weights are set to $\lambda_1 = 1, \lambda_2 = \lambda_3 = 3$.

+For CC12M, although it contains 12 million real-world text-image pairs, we faced practical challenges such as broken image links and the extensive time required for data collection.
+On our servers, the download and cleaning pipeline processes approximately 1,000 text-image pairs per hour, implying that collecting the full dataset would take over 12,000 hours.
+Due to these constraints, we randomly sampled 120,000 vision-language pairs (1\% of CC12M), comprising a Forget Set with 2,284 images and a Retain Set with 117,716 images.
+For this experiment, we designated the concepts \textit{woman} and \textit{womens} as the forget targets, and performed Zero-Shot Image and Text Retrieval tasks.
+The model was trained for 5 epochs with a batch size of 16, using a 70\%-30\% train-validation split.
+We set the learning rate to \(1 \times 10^{-6}\), weight decay to \(1 \times 10^{-5}\), and loss weights to \(\lambda_1 = 1\), \(\lambda_2 = \lambda_3 = 3\).

-For Flickr30k, the forget set includes all image-text pairs containing "car," comprising 1\% of the dataset.
+For Flickr30k, the forget set includes all image-text pairs containing one concept, comprising 1\% of the dataset.
 The same setup is used, except with an initial learning rate of $1 \times 10^{-8}$.
+The loss weights are set to $\lambda_1 = 1, \lambda_2 = \lambda_3 = 3$.

 Each experiment use the best checkpoint from the validation set.
 Our model and code are implemented in PyTorch, with training and evaluation on an NVIDIA Tesla V100-SXM2.